-DEDMITTED DDINGIDAL

-PERMITTED ACCESSORY SPECIAL EXCEPTIONS

-excepting that within the designated

-"floodway", manufactured housing is

-prohibited, except in existing manufactured

-housing parks.
-Encroachments in the

-"floodway" including fill, new construction,

-substantial improvements to existing

-development are prohibited unless certification

-by a structures and other registered

-professional engineer is provided by the

-applicant demonstrating that such

-encroachment shall not result in any increase

-in flood levels during the occurrence of the

-•

-See Article 9.1 Wetlands Conservation District

-Ordinance.

-"floodway", manufactured housing is prohibited, except in existing manufactured housing parks.
-Encroachments in the "floodway" including fill, new construction, substantial improvements to existing development are prohibited unless certification by a structures and other registered professional engineer is provided by the applicant demonstrating that such encroachment shall not result in any increase in flood levels during the occurrence of the 100-year flood (See Article 9.4 Floodplain Development Ordinance for additional restrictions).
-Such uses as the underlying zone may permit, excepting that within the designated "floodway", manufactured housing is prohibited, except in existing manufactured housing parks.
-Encroachments in the "floodway" including fill, new construction, substantial improvements to existing development are prohibited unless certification by a structures and other registered professional engineer is provided by the applicant demonstrating that such encroachment shall not result in any increase in flood levels during the occurrence of the 100-year flood (See Article 9.4 Floodplain Development Ordinance for additional restrictions).
-See Article 9.1 Wetlands Conservation District
+DISTRICT PERMITTED PRINCIPAL PERMITTED ACCESSORY SPECIAL EXCEPTIONS F- FLOOD HAZARD Such uses as the underlying zone may permit, excepting that within the designated "floodway", manufactured housing is prohibited, except in existing manufactured housing parks.
+Encroachments in the "floodway" including fill, new construction, and substantial improvements to existing development are prohibited unless certification by a structural and other registered professional engineer is provided by the applicant demonstrating that such encroachment shall not result in any increase in flood levels during the occurrence of the 100-year flood (See Article 9.4 Floodplain Development Ordinance for additional restrictions).
+W- WETLANDS CONSERVATION See Article 9.1 Wetlands Conservation District Ordinance.